otrv4/otrv4/otrv4.md

 * If the instance tag in the message is not the instance tag you are currently
   using:

-  * Discard the message and optionally warn the user.ignore the message.
+  * Discard the message and optionally warn the user.

 If the version is 4: